-The Kaspersky Fraud Prevention for Endpoints solution has a single console for easy management that benefits from deeper and broader contextual and correlated information about the user, the user's device, and the session.
+For easy management, the Kaspersky Fraud Prevention for Endpoints solution uses a single console that provides deeper and broader contextual and correlated information about the user, the user's device, and the session.

-4.1 Reporting dashboard
+3.1 Reporting dashboard

-EMC collects information from Kaspersky Fraud Prevention for Endpoints about the user's device, sessions and environment, as well as any attacks launched on the user's machine (phishing, mitb or mitm attacks, malware attacks)
+The console collects information from Kaspersky Fraud Prevention for Endpoints about the user's device, sessions and environment, as well as any attacks launched on the user's machine (phishing, MITB or MITM attacks, malware attacks).

-4.2 Remote configuration of Kaspersky Fraud Prevention for Endpoints
+3.2 Remote configuration

-EMC provides management capabilities that can change Kaspersky Fraud Prevention for Endpoints settings remotely.
+The console provides management capabilities that can change Kaspersky Fraud Prevention for Endpoints settings remotely.

-4.3 Statistical feed
+3.3 Statistical feed

-EMC has an integration point, which makes it possible to send statistics to internal transaction monitoring systems, increasing the detection rate and decreasing the number of false positives.
+The console has an integration point, which makes it possible to send statistics to internal transaction monitoring systems, increasing the detection rate and decreasing the number of false positives.

-5. Implementation details
+4. Implementation Details

-Integration usually comprises 3 steps:
+Integration usually comprises three steps:

-- 1. Customizing the solution in accordance with the bank's requirements to create a custom built online banking service.
+- 1. Customizing the solution in accordance with the bank's requirements to create a custom-built online banking service.
 Kaspersky Lab's white-labelling approach makes it possible for a bank to create its own bespoke online user experience using its own logos, color schemes, typefaces and preferred layouts on the page.
-Desktop and system tray icons can also be customized exactly as the bank requires. - 2.
+Desktop and system tray icons can also be customized as required. - 2.
 Configuring integration with the bank's internal systems.
 Kaspersky Fraud Prevention for Endpoints makes it possible to retrieve details of the product version and status when connecting to an online bank.
 This information is retrieved by a dedicated script, as described in the documentation.
 We recommend three main working scenarios, but every bank is free to choose how it uses the retrieved data. - 3.
-The bank is then free to choose how to distribute the application among its clients, perhaps by checking whether Kaspersky Fraud Prevention is already running on users' machines and inviting them to download KASPERSKY FRAUD PREVENTION if necessary.
+The bank is then free to choose how to distribute the application among its clients, perhaps by checking whether Kaspersky Fraud Prevention is already running on users' machines and inviting them to download Kaspersky Fraud Prevention if necessary.
 Alternatively the bank can choose another way of distributing the application.
-To conserve the bank's computing resources most of the application is stored on Kaspersky Lab's servers and accessed using a 2 MB downloader file handed to the bank during the implementation phase.
+To conserve the bank's computing resources, most of the application is stored on Kaspersky Lab's servers and is accessed using a 2MB downloader file handed to the bank during the implementation phase.

-Typically it takes about two weeks to complete the installation process.
-Kaspersky Lab's special implementation team is available throughout the installation to help integrate the solution with the rest of the bank's network and resolve any problems that might emerge.
+Typically, it takes about two weeks to complete the installation process.
+Kaspersky Lab's special implementation team is available throughout the installation process to help integrate the solution with the rest of the bank's network, and to resolve any problems that might emerge.

-Contact us to find out more: Kfp_hq@kaspersky.com http://www.kaspersky.com/business-security/fraud-prevention
+Contact us to find out more: KFP@kaspersky.com

+KFP@kaspersky.com

+KFP@kaspersky.com